HelanaNady/DataStructures/LinkedList.md

         currPtr = prevPtr->next;
     }

-    head = dummy->next; //the new head is whatever that dummy nodes is pointing to delete dummy;
+    headPtr = dummy->next; //the new head is whatever that dummy nodes is pointing to delete dummy;
-    return head;
+    return headPtr;
 }
 ```

-Note the difference between both approaches, not using a dummy node makes the code harder and more redundant.
+Note the difference between both approaches, not using a dummy node makes the code redundant

 <br/>